Home to School Transport Policy (0 to 25 Year Olds)

 • a Council arranged shared taxi

-• a Council arranged solo taxi, based on a travel assessment undertaken by the Council
+• a Council arranged solo taxi, based on a travel needs assessment undertaken by the Council

-• Passenger assistant support, based on a travel assessment undertaken by the Council
+• Passenger assistant support, based on a travel needs assessment undertaken by the Council

-In some exceptional circumstances, a Personal Transport Budget may be offered to mainstream (non-SEND) pupils who are eligible for Council funded travel assistance, as an alternative to Council organised transport.
+In exceptional circumstances, considered on a case by case basis, a Personal Transport Budget may be offered to the parent/carer of mainstream (non-SEND) pupils who are eligible for Council funded travel assistance, as an alternative to Council organised transport.
 However, in these instances Council funded and organised travel assistance is always available if this is the preference.
 Also see section 7.1 on Personal Transport Budgets.

 3.2 Statutory Walking Distances